Umbop/blender_squad_tools/README.md

 # Blender Squad Tools
-Addon that Umbop is developing for Blender to aid with the production of animations and rigging of meshes for OWI core.
+Addon that Umbop is developing for Blender to aid with the production of animations and rigging of meshes for OWI core based games.

 [Google Docs Documentation](https://bit.ly/3uWu5DV)